-5-1.4.5 Submittal Paths and Copies:
+5-1.4.5 Submittal Paths:

 5-1.4.5.1 General: Shop drawings are not required for prequalified items.
 For non-prequalified items, determine the submittal path to be followed based upon the identity of the Engineer of Record as shown adjacent to the title block on the structural plan sheets, and on the key sheets of roadway plans, signing, and pavement marking plans, and/or lighting plans.
-At the preconstruction conference, the Department will notify the Contractor of any changes in the submittal path and whether the Department's or the Consultant's red-ink review stamp will signify an officially reviewed shop drawing.
+At the preconstruction conference, the Department will notify the Contractor in writing of any changes in the submittal path and whether the Department's or the Consultant's review stamp will signify an officially reviewed shop drawing.

-(a) When the Florida Department of Transportation is the Engineer of Record, submit shop drawings to the appropriate Department Shop Drawing Review Office with a copy of the letter of transmittal sent to the Resident Engineer.
-For work requiring other information (e.g., catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating procedures), submit the required number of copies to the appropriate Department Shop Drawing Review Office.
-If not shown on the plans, the Department will furnish the mailing address of the appropriate Department Shop Drawing Review Office.
-Provide copies of material certifications and material tests to the Resident Engineer.

-(b) When the Engineer of Record is a consultant hired by the Department, submit shop drawings to the consultant with a copy of the letter of transmittal sent to the Resident Engineer and, when requested, to the appropriate Department Shop Drawing Review Office.
-For work requiring other documentation (e.g., catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating manuals), submit the required number of copies with the prints.
-If not shown on the plans, the Department will furnish the mailing address of the Consulting Engineer of Record.
-Provide copies of material certifications and material tests to the Resident Engineer.

-5-1.4.5.2 Building Structures: Submit working, shop and erection drawings, and all correspondence related to building structures, such as Rest Area Pavilions, Office Buildings, and Maintenance Warehouses, to the Architect of Record for review and approval.
-Send a copy of the transmittal to the Resident Engineer.

-5-1.4.5.3 Contractor-Originated Design: Submit shop drawings and applicable calculations to the Engineer of Record for review.
-Ensure that each sheet of the shop drawings and the cover sheet of the calculations are signed and sealed by the Specialty Engineer or the Contractor's Engineer of Record.
-Transmit the submittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.

-5-1.4.5.4 Temporary Works: For Construction Affecting Public Safety, submit to the Engineer of Record shop drawings and the applicable calculations for the design of special erection equipment, bracing, falsework, scaffolding, etc. Ensure that each sheet of the shop drawings and the cover sheet of the applicable calculations is signed and sealed by the Specialty Engineer.
-Transmit the submittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.

-5-1.4.5.5 Falsework Founded on Shallow Foundations: When vertical displacement limits are provided in the Plans for falsework founded on shallow foundations such as spread footings and mats, submit to the Engineer of Record shop drawings and applicable calculations of the falsework system including subsurface conditions and settlement estimates.
-Ensure that each sheet of the shop drawings and the cover sheet of the applicable calculations is signed and sealed by the Specialty Engineer.
-Transmit the submittal and copies of the transmitted letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.

-5-1.4.5.6 Formwork and Scaffolding: The Contractor is solely responsible for the safe installation and use of all formwork and scaffolding.
+- 1. When the Florida Department of Transportation is the Engineer of Record, submit shop drawings to the Resident Engineer and to the appropriate Department Shop Drawing Review Office.
+Include in the submittal other information such as catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating procedures when required by the work.
+Submit material certifications and material tests to the Resident Engineer. - 2.
+When the Engineer of Record is a consultant hired by the Department, submit shop drawings to the consultant, the Resident Engineer and, when requested, to the appropriate Department Shop Drawing Review Office.
+Include in the submittal other documentation such as catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating manuals when required by the work.
+Submit material certifications and material tests to the Resident Engineer. - 5-1.4.5.2 Building Structures: Submit working, shop and erection drawings, and all correspondence related to building structures, such as Rest Area Pavilions, Office Buildings, and Maintenance Warehouses, to the Architect of Record and the Resident Engineer for review and approval. - 5-1.4.5.3 Contractor-Originated Design: Submit shop drawings and applicable calculations to the Engineer of Record for review.
+The shop drawings and applicable calculations must be signed and sealed by the Specialty Engineer or the Contractor's Engineer of Record.
+Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate. - 5-1.4.5.4 Temporary Works: For Construction Affecting Public Safety, submit to the Engineer of Record shop drawings and the applicable calculations for the design of special erection equipment, bracing, falsework, scaffolding, etc. The shop drawings and applicable calculations must be signed and sealed by the Specialty Engineer.
+Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate. - 5-1.4.5.5 Falsework Founded on Shallow Foundations: When vertical displacement limits are provided in the Plans for falsework founded on shallow foundations such as spread footings and mats, submit to the Engineer of Record shop drawings and applicable calculations of the falsework system including subsurface conditions and settlement estimates.
+The shop drawings and applicable calculations must be signed and sealed by the Specialty Engineer.
+Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate. - 5-1.4.5.6 Formwork and Scaffolding: The Contractor is solely responsible for the safe installation and use of all formwork and scaffolding.
 The Department does not require any formwork or scaffolding submittals unless such work would be classified as Construction Affecting Public Safety.
 For formwork, scaffolding, or other temporary works affecting public safety; develop the required designs in accordance with the AASHTO Guide Design Specifications for Bridge Temporary Works, the AASHTO Construction Handbook for Bridge Temporary Works, and Chapter 11 of the Structures Design Guidelines (SDG) using wind loads specified in the SDG.